psu13/mutable-hakyll/posts/carbonara.md

 Finally, if you are more efficient, you can probably do this with only one pot and the saute pan.
 But this flow is a bit easier.

+**Notes from 2023**:

+Yes I know I should be using guanciale.
+The stuff is hard to find locally though.

+Also apparently I should not be using garlic.
+I'm surprised that Hazen would have a controversial stance on this.
+But there you go.